qualiatouch/qualiatouch-plugin/doc/kinect.md

 # KinectSensor module

-The Kinect sensor device has been used for many uses, further than just a gaming console accessory.
+The Kinect sensor device has been used for many uses, further than just a gaming console accessory, especially in robotics.

 I wanted to allow people to get body movement as input signal into VCV Rack.
 For instance, controlling pitch and volume with the hands, like with a theremin.